Community Outreach Events

 In addition to conducting tours of the shelter, CAP provides speakers to schools, youth groups, community organizations and service clubs.
 Our humane education programs feature lectures, discussions and visits with the animals which create a focus on responsible pet care and humane treatment of animals.
 The “Adopt-A-Classroom” program provides second to sixth grade teachers with the monthly KIND News for each of their students, thus reaching thousands of students yearly.
 CAP is also an animal health care training center for the Houston Community College Veterinary Paramedic Program.

 CAP provides important information to students and publication editors who are researching animal-related subjects.
-Contact our Community Outreach Director for more information and resource materials.
+Contact our Humane Education Coordinator for more information and resource materials.
 For detailed descriptions of humane education programs and issues, see the humane education section.

 Animals are brought to CAP for many reasons.
 An owner can no longer care for their pet, abandoned animals on the streets or in county areas, lost animals with no form of identification, puppies and kittens adding to the overpopulation.
 When animals in need are brought to CAP, we rescue these animals by taking them into our shelter, providing care for them, trying to find their owners and attempting to place them in new, forever homes.